 Emergency walking and cycling schemes due to coronavirus

-We are introducing a range of measures to support people travelling to work, school, shopping and leisure activities via active travel (walking and cycling) methods as part of the Government’s Emergency Active Travel Fund.
+During 2020, Buckinghamshire Council introduced a range of measures to support people travelling to work, school, shopping and leisure activities.
+This was done through active travel (walking and cycling) methods as part of the Government’s Emergency Active Travel Fund.

-As part of a £514,000 investment, we are implementing a programme of ‘pop-up’ and temporary emergency active travel schemes across the county.
-The schemes aim to encourage residents to undertake more local journeys by foot and by bike.
-This could have longer-term benefits, including:
+Using the £514,000 investment, we implemented a programme of ‘pop-up’ and temporary emergency active travel schemes across the county.
+The schemes aimed to encourage residents to undertake more local journeys by foot and by bike.
+Potential longer-term benefits included:

 - reduced congestion